bahadirarda/HC-Restaurant/README.md

 ### 🖥️ PRESENTATION Folder

-- This structure has been prepared for the design of the screen that the customer will see.
+- This structure has been prepared for the design of the screen that the client will see.
 - It is a UI layer.
 - The relationship with the DTO and the VM is used here in the places belonging to the relevant structure.